OCP Data Privacy Policy

 RIGHT TO AUDIT9.1.

-Omilia shall, and shall procure that any Sub-Processor shall, permit Data Controller access to its premises, computer and other information systems, records, documents and agreements as reasonably required by the Sub-Processor to check that Omilia and/or its Sub-Processors are complying with their obligations under the Master Agreement (or any subsequent sub-processing contract) or any applicable Privacy Law.
-Any review in accordance with clause 10.1 shall not require the review of any third party data and that such reviewing entity enters into such confidentiality obligations with Omilia or with the relevant Sub-Processor as may be reasonably necessary to respect the confidentiality of the Processor’s or Sub-Processor’s business interests and third party data and information of which the reviewing entity may become aware in the course of undertaking the review.
-The Auditing Party shall bear its own costs in relation to such audit, unless the audit reveals any non-compliance with processor’s or Sub-Processor’s obligations under any applicable Privacy Law or this Agreement or any subsequent sub-processing contract, in which case the costs of the audit shall be borne by the processor.
+Omilia shall, and shall procure that any Sub-Processor shall, permit Data Controller access to its premises, computer, and other information systems, records, documents, and agreements as reasonably required by the Sub-Processor to check that Omilia and/or its Sub-Processors are complying with their obligations under the Master Agreement (or any subsequent sub-processing contract) or any applicable Privacy Law.
+Any review in accordance with Clause 9.1 shall not require the review of any third-party data and that such reviewing entity enters into such confidentiality obligations with Omilia or with the relevant Sub-Processor as may be reasonably necessary to respect the confidentiality of the Processor’s or Sub-Processor’s business interests and third party data and information of which the reviewing entity may become aware in the course of undertaking the review.
+The Auditing Party shall bear its own costs in relation to such audit unless the audit reveals any non-compliance with the Processor’s or Sub-Processor’s obligations under any applicable Privacy Law or this Agreement or any subsequent sub-processing contract, in which case the costs of the audit shall be borne by the Processor.

 9.2.